Who’s ready for a beginner resin project? Then you’re in the right place. I’m going to show you how to use stickers in resin.

 1. You can buy or make tons of designs to personalize your projects.

-2. They probably don’t require sealing before using them in resin. (more on that in a minute)
+2. They probably don’t require sealing before using them in resin.
+(More on that shortly)

 3. It’s the perfect excuse as an adult to hoard them.
 (They store nicely with your glitter stockpile.)